freeseek/mocha/README.md

-    -s, --samples [^]<list>           comma separated list of samples to include (or exclude with "^" prefix) -S, --samples-file [^]<file>      file of samples to include (or exclude with "^" prefix) --force-samples               only warn about unknown subset samples -v, --variants [^]<file>          tabix-indexed [compressed] VCF/BCF file containing variants to include (or exclude with "^" prefix) in the analysis --threads <int>               number of extra output compression threads [0]
+    -s, --samples [^]<list>           comma separated list of samples to include (or exclude with "^" prefix) -S, --samples-file [^]<file>      file of samples to include (or exclude with "^" prefix) --force-samples               only warn about unknown subset samples -t, --targets [^]<region>         restrict to comma-separated list of regions.
+Exclude regions with "^" prefix -T, --targets-file [^]<file>      restrict to regions listed in a file.
+Exclude regions with "^" prefix -v, --variants [^]<file>          tabix-indexed [compressed] VCF/BCF file containing variants to include (or exclude with "^" prefix) in the analysis --threads <int>               number of extra output compression threads [0]